hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 Each participant generates portions of a secret share and distributes them among the other participants using the following process:

 1. A random share is created and mathematically split (Using Shamir's Secret Sharing and interpolation polynomials) into a known number of key-splits (or shares of shares).
-2. Each portion is encrypted with the share owner's public key, ensuring only the intended recipient can read it.
+2. Each portion is encrypted with the share owner's tss encryption public key, ensuring only the intended recipient can read it.
 3. A message includes all encrypted values so only the intended recipients can decrypt their respective portions of the secret share.

-(e.g., for a directory of 10 participants and 10 shares distributing 1 share each with a threshold value of 6, `Participant 1` will generate a message out of a random key that will contain 10 portions of that key, each one encrypted under each participant' public key) This setup allows participants to share secret information securely.
+(e.g., for a directory of 10 participants and 10 shares distributing 1 share each with a threshold value of 6, `participant1` will generate a message out of a random key that will contain 10 portions of that key, each one encrypted under each participant' public key) This setup allows participants to share secret information securely.
 The message also contains additional information necessary for validation (Such as a polynomial commitment and a NIZK proof).

 Upon receiving a threshold number of messages, each participant:

-1. Validates the message and decrypts the information encrypted with their public key.
+1. Validates the message and decrypts the information encrypted with their tss encryption private key.
 2. Aggregates the decrypted information to generate a private key for each owned share.
 3. Retrieves a public key for each share in the system to validate signatures.

-(e.g., for a directory of 5 participants and 10 shares with a threshold value of 6 where Participant 1 has 2 shares; `Participant 1` will collect at least 6 valid messages from all participants, take the first and second portions of each message, decrypt with it's BLS private key and aggregate them, so they become the first and second owned secret share)
+(e.g., for a directory of 5 participants and 10 shares with a threshold value of 6 where `participant1` has 2 shares, `participant1` will collect at least 6 valid messages from all participants, take the first and second portions of each message, decrypt with its tss encryption private key and aggregate them, so they become the first and second owned secret share)

 Individual signing can then begin.
 Participants use their private shares to sign messages.